dkendy/factorytalent/README.md

 ![Factory](./themes/factory.jpeg)

 # Factory Talent API Playground

 ## Overview
 This project is built using .NET 8 and C#.
 It includes a Docker setup for containerization and uses Keycloak as the Identity Provider.
 Additionally, Jaeger is integrated for distributed tracing.
-For proof of concept only – not ready for production
+For proof of concept only â€“ not ready for production

-## Implementation flow:
+## Implementation flow

 The Docker Compose setup initiates all services.
 Once Keycloak is ready, it can notify the user, and the .NET Core API registers the user adm@factory.com with the password P@ssw0rd1234.
 The frontend becomes available for login.
 Only authenticated users with the appropriate roles are authorized to register new users at the same level or lower.
 All security settings, including the secret key, are predefined and cannot be altered, as doing so could cause certain services to stop functioning.

+#Possible Solution for Service Startup Issues

+In case of issues with starting the services, delete the .container/identity folder and the factorytalent_pgdata volume in Docker.

 ## Prerequisites
 - .NET 8 SDK